Georgia

 - Testing Mandates: Pre- and post-assessments

-- Annual parental satisfaction survey conducted by Department of Education
+- Miscellaneous: Annual parental satisfaction survey conducted by Department of Education

 - Notify state regarding intention to participate

-- Comply with state health and safety requirements
+- Comply with all health and safety laws or codes that apply to private schools

 Legal History